St. Augustine Pirate & Treasure Museum Offers More than Gold and Jewels

 More sweet treats are available at Crucial Coffee, a quaint cabin in the heart of downtown with a garden patio and plenty of seating.
 Pastries complement a menu of gourmet coffees, teas, espressos, cappuccinos and more.

-Or for something a bit stronger, head to The Bar with No Name, offering a great view of the St. Augustine Bayfront, live music and, of course, drinks.
+Or for something a bit stronger, head to Meehan's Irish Pub, offering a great view of the St. Augustine Bayfront, live music and, of course, the very best pub fare and drinks.